SoStellar/E-Manga/README.md

 # E-Manga
-this project was made by HOM HOM Team
+this project was made by HOM HOM Hom Team sleeppppppppp